English language requirements

 To access your official course details for the year you started your degree, please visit the handbook

-Designed to meet the requirements of Australia’s new financial planning standards body, the Master of Financial Planning trains you to provide innovative financial planning solutions by combining ethical decision-making with modern financial advice strategies.
+Designed to meet the education requirements of Australia’s new financial planning standards body, the Master of Financial Planning will provide you with innovative and applied financial planning education solutions by combining ethical decision-making with modern financial advice strategies.

-The finance industry is changing.
-Ready to secure your future with a degree that meets new requirements while empowering you to build a more successful career?
+Ready to secure your future and build a successful career with a degree that meets new requirements in a rapidly evolving industry?

-Recent changes to the Australian finance industry require financial planners to meet new education standards set by the Financial Adviser Standards and Ethics Authority (FASEA).
+Recent changes to the Australian finance services industry require financial planners to meet new education standards set by the Financial Adviser Standards (FAS).
 What does this mean for current and aspiring financial planners?
-If you want to provide financial advice beyond 2023, you’ll need to complete a FASEA-approved course like Deakin’s Master of Financial Planning.
+If you want to provide financial advice beyond 2026, you'll need to complete a FAS-approved course like Deakin's Master of Financial Planning.

-Better still, you’ll be learning alongside industry-active teachers who are leaders in the field.
+Better still, you’ll be learning alongside industry-active academics who are leaders in the field.
 Build relationships with your teachers.
 Get constructive feedback on industry expectations.
 Take your career forward.Read More

-To complete the Master of Financial Planning, students must attain a total of 12 credit points consisting of 11 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of MAI010 Academic Integrity and MAA071 Pre-Term: Getting to Grips with Postgraduate Study (0 -credit point compulsory units).
+To complete the Master of Financial Planning, students must attain a total of 12 credit points consisting of 11 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point.